nickbrandt/GitLab/doc/development/testing_guide/best_practices.md

 In some cases, there is no need to recreate the same object for tests again for each example.
 For example, a project and a guest of that project is needed to test issues on the same project, one project and user will do for the entire file.

+As much as possible, do not implement this using `before(:all)` or `before(:context)`.
+If you do, you would need to manually clean up the data as those hooks run outside a database transaction.

-This can be achieved by using [`let_it_be`](https://test-prof.evilmartians.io/#/let_it_be) variables and the [`before_all`](https://test-prof.evilmartians.io/#/before_all) hook from the [`test-prof` gem](https://rubygems.org/gems/test-prof).
+Instead, this can be achieved by using [`let_it_be`](https://test-prof.evilmartians.io/#/let_it_be) variables and the [`before_all`](https://test-prof.evilmartians.io/#/before_all) hook from the [`test-prof` gem](https://rubygems.org/gems/test-prof).